ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 it to display any site collection which the user has access to.
 As an alternative, the backend maintains a list of site collection with sharing enabled which the frontend can be switched to display instead.
-By combining the two, the frontend displays only site collections the user has access to and which have sharing enabled.
+By combining the two options, the frontend can be made to display only site collections to which the user has access and which have sharing enabled.

-An important consideration is whether to treat the InvitedAs or the AcceptedAs property of an external user as the truth.
-From a technical point of view both may be equally valid as long as the choice is consistent across frontend and backend.
-Trouble arises when the invite goes to one address and the user accepts from another.
-Then if ESC is retroactively introduced, every mismatch sharing is considered unauthorized and is revoked.
-The first deployment of ESC happened retroactively and about 150 of 370 sharings, or 40%, didn't match up.
-Forcing inviters to re-share and users to accept from the right address might be a lot of work.
-Therefore, the backend may be configured so that sharings involving an external user added before a certain date are ignored.

 ## Additional resources